ComplianceAsCode/auditree-arboretum/arboretum/permissions/README.md

 * Behavior: Collaborators are checked for every repository.
 A failure is generated when direct collaborators are found in a repository.
 This check can be optionally configured to accept exceptions, a warning instead of a failure is generated for those exceptions when direct collaborators matching the exceptions are found.
+If no `"direct"` collaborator type evidence is found then the check will ERROR.
 * Evidence depended upon:
     * `direct` collaborators found in organization repositories.
       * `raw/permissions/<gh|gl|bb>_direct_collaborators_<org_url_hash>.json`